-Please note that we will not make your final payment until we have received all the additional information including your evaluation reports.
+We will not make your final payment until we have received all the additional information including your evaluation reports.
+You will need to have submitted your 'Completion and Final Payment Report', with all required evidence, before your Grant Expiry Date.

 Once you have made your final grant request, we will not accept any further requests for payments from you.
-You should therefore try to agree your final accounts with your contractors and suppliers before you apply for the final grant payment.
+You should therefore agree your final accounts with your contractors and suppliers before you apply for the final grant payment.